DanBe92/Open-Wikipedia/README.md

 The backend uses two main middleware:

 -   `isLoggedIn`: Utilizes the `jwt` library to create and verify token validity.
--   `userValidation`: Used only during new user registration to validate the received data.
+-   `userValidation`: Used only during new user registration to validate the received data using `validate` library.

 ### Wikipedia API and Scraping